elisa-tech/ks-nav/navweb/README.md

 applications, one of which is this frontend.
 The other two applications are:

-* kern_bin_db: A tool designed to acquire data from a kernel image.
+* `kern_bin_db`: A tool designed to acquire data from a kernel image.
-* nav: A tool that utilizes the acquired data to generate diagrams.
+* `nav`: A tool that utilizes the acquired data to generate diagrams.

 The purpose of this frontend application is to provide a web interface for interacting with the nav tool.
 It acts as a wrapper around nav and enables